gyulanemeth/bluefox.email/docs/projects/email-builder.md

 ---
 title: Visual Email Builder | bluefox.email documentation
 description: Learn how to use the visual drag-and-drop email builder in bluefox.email.
-Build responsive emails with text, images, buttons, dynamic content, advanced elements, and full mobile control.
+Build emails with text, images, buttons, dynamic content, and advanced elements.
 faqs:
   - question: "Do I need to write HTML to build emails in BlueFox Email?"
     answer: "No. The visual email builder is a fully drag-and-drop editor.
-You can build responsive, branded emails with text, images, buttons, dynamic content, and advanced elements without writing any HTML.
+You can build branded emails with text, images, buttons, dynamic content, and advanced elements without writing any HTML.
 A Custom Code element is available if you ever need to insert raw HTML for specific content."
-  - question: "Does the email builder support mobile-responsive layouts?"
+  - question: "How is the structure of an email organized in the builder?"
-    answer: "Yes.
-The editor provides granular mobile controls including show or hide per device, column stacking behavior, fluid-width elements, column reordering on mobile, and a 4-column to 2x2 reflow option.
-A dark mode preview is also included to check rendering in Apple Mail, iOS Mail, and Outlook on macOS."
+    answer: "Every email is built from a hierarchy: Body → Block → Box → Row → Column → Element.
+The Body is the outermost container and controls the email background and width.
+Blocks are reusable full-width sections.
+Boxes sit inside blocks and hold the actual content.
+Boxes are divided into rows and columns, and each column holds individual content elements such as text, images, or buttons."
   - question: "What are blocks in the email builder?"
     answer: "Blocks are reusable full-width sections such as headers, footers, hero sections, and CTA rows that you save once and drop into any template.
 You can lock a block so only admins can edit it, which is useful for protecting footers with legal text or brand-critical header designs."
   - question: "Can I personalize emails with dynamic content in the builder?"